How Do I Get a Sign Installed?

 Can I Purchase a Sign from VDOT?

 VDOT does not make signs for sale to the public.
 There are a number of sign fabrication companies that can supply highway signs.
-Owning such signs are legal.
+Owning such signs is legal.

 However, posting signs on public highways or streets by citizens is against the law, whether they be standard highway or simple cardboard signs.

 Does VDOT Sell Old Signs?

 No, we do not sell surplus signs.
 They are recycled.

 What are VDOT's Sign Standards?